-The Alzheimer's Society reports there are currently around 850,000 people with dementia in the UK.
-This is projected to rise to 1.6 million by 2040, so, it’s hardly surprising that this now needs to be a key consideration for both existing and new buildings.
+The Alzheimer's Society reports around 850,000 people with dementia in the UK currently.
+This is projected to rise to 1.6 million by 2040, so it’s hardly surprising that this now needs to be a key consideration for existing and new buildings.

-Studies have shown that the cognitive impairment, which affects people who are suffering from dementia can be aggravated by certain building designs; which with careful planning can easily be avoided at little extra cost.
+Studies have shown that cognitive impairment, which affects people suffering from dementia, can be aggravated by certain building designs, which with careful planning, can easily be avoided at little extra cost.

 The challenge of designing buildings that are suitable for use by everyone, including senior living.
-Increasingly NHS trusts, private nursing care providers, local authorities and housing associations are looking for designing spaces for dementia care.
+Increasingly NHS trusts, private nursing care providers, local authorities and housing associations are looking to design spaces for dementia care.

-Over 25 years of research by the DSDC shows that buildings following dementia-friendly design guidelines can significantly help to minimise psychological effects of the disorder, as well as physical symptoms such as falls and incontinence.
+Over 25 years of research by the DSDC shows that buildings following dementia-friendly design guidelines can significantly help minimise the disorder's psychological effects, as well as physical symptoms such as falls and incontinence.

 Dementia-friendly hospital lift design

-The Health Technical Memorandum 08-02 (HTM) gives comprehensive guidance and advice on hospital lifts and escalators within new builds as well as guidance on upgrading and modernising existing buildings.
+The Health Technical Memorandum 08-02 (HTM) gives comprehensive guidance and advice on hospital lifts and escalators within new builds and on upgrading and modernising existing buildings.
 There are no specific references to creating dementia-friendly hospitals within the HTM.

 However, the DSDC Virtual Hospital shows how the careful consideration of design elements within a building can make a hospital setting dementia-friendly, including hospital lift design.